ganeti/ganeti/doc/design-2.0.rst

 Similar to the disk change, we need to allow multiple network interfaces per instance.
-This will affect the internal code (some function will have to stop assuming that ``instance.nics`` is a list of length one), the OS api which currently can export/import only one instance, and the command line interface.
+This will affect the internal code (some function will have to stop assuming that ``instance.nics`` is a list of length one), the OS API which currently can export/import only one instance, and the command line interface.

 Interface changes